NY Fed's Williams says NY Fed actions had desired effect of reducing market strains

-NEW YORK (Reuters) - New York Federal Reserve President John Williams on Monday defended the bank’s handling of volatility in money markets last week, saying officials anticipated the liquidity crunch and were successful in easing the markets.
+NEW YORK, Sept 23 (Reuters) - New York Federal Reserve President John Williams on Monday defended the bank’s handling of volatility in money markets last week, saying officials anticipated the liquidity crunch and were successful in easing the markets.

-Williams also emphasized the need for urgency for financial firms to move away from using Libor, a benchmark that is being phased out in a few years.
-The bank president spoke in New York at a Treasury markets conference attended by regulators, financial firms and other market experts.
+Williams also stressed the need for urgency for financial firms to move away from using Libor, a benchmark that is expiring in a few years.
+The bank president spoke in New York at a treasury markets conference attended by regulators, financial firms and other market experts.

-“We were prepared for such an event, acted quickly and appropriately, and our actions were successful,” Williams said.
+“We were prepared for such an event, acted quickly and appropriately, and our actions were successful,” Williams said in prepared remarks.

-His remarks followed a week of unusual volatility in the overnight lending markets for cash - a typically sleepy part of financial markets.
+Williams’s remarks followed a week in which there were unusual bouts of volatility in a typically sleepy part of financial markets.

 The New York Fed had to intervene and inject billions of dollars of cash into the financial system to address a shortage in the cash available to help banks finance their short-term funding needs.
 The repo rate, a key measure of liquidity in the global banking system, shot up to 10% on Tuesday, or more than four times the federal funds rate.